1,000+ Opportunities

 Watch videos from STTR subject matter experts about the topics included in the 2024 STTR Phase I Solicitation Learn the meanings of many commonly used words and phrases in the NASA SBIR/STTR program As part of your Phase I submission, you can apply for additional funding to create a repeatable and scalable business model through the NASA I-Corps program As part of your Phase I submission, you can apply for an additional $6,500 in funding to support your commercialization strategy through the Technical and Business Assistance (TABA) program Discover More Topics From NASA Space Technology Mission Directorate Small Business Innovation Research (SBIR) / Small Business Technology Transfer (STTR)

-Based on current listing details, eligibility includes: U. S. small businesses (New Hampshire small businesses eligible) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U. S. small businesses (New Hampshire small businesses eligible).
+Confirm the full requirements in the official notice before applying.

 Read article